 - Preheat the oven to 350 F and line or grease a muffin tin with coconut oil.

 - In a large mixing bowl, combine sweet potato, banana, eggs, cashew butter, and maple syrup (if using).
 Mix well.

 - In a separate bowl, combine coconut flour, baking soda, salt and spices.
 Mix well.

 - Divide the batter between the prepared muffin cups.
 Fill about 2/3 of each cup.

 - Remove the muffins from the tin and place on a cooling rack.
 Wait until completely cool before adding the Cashew Cream Icing on top.
 Enjoy!

-- Soak raisins in warm water for about 10 min to "plump" them up.
-So it won't affect the texture of the muffins themselves.
+- Soak raisins in warm water for about 10 min to plump them up.
+Do this to make sure they won't affect the texture of the muffins.

-- If you own a grater that has two sides.
-Use the side with larger holes for grating the apples and the smaller side for the carrots and ginger.
+- If you own a grater that has two sides use the side with larger holes for grating the apples and the smaller side for the carrots and ginger.